HumeAI/hume-python-sdk/docs/index.md

 ## Requirements

-Python versions between 3.8 and 3.10 are supported
+Python versions 3.8 and 3.9 are supported

 ## Installation